bexer/pyeviews/README.rst

 .. code-block:: python

+    >>> # load the matplotlib package to plot import matplotlib.pyplot as plt
     >>> # reindex the benchmarked series to the end of the quarter so the dates match those of the indicator series benchmarked_reindexed = pa.Series(benchmarked.values.flatten(), index = benchmarked.index + pa.DateOffset(months = 3, days = -1))
     >>> # plot